Disseminated Mycobacterium avium Complex Disease

 |Treating Disseminated MAC Disease

-- Azithromycin 500–600 mg (AII) + ethambutol 15 mg/kg PO daily (AI) when drug interactions or intolerance precludes the use of clarithromycin
+- Azithromycin 500–600 mg (AII) plus ethambutol 15 mg/kg PO daily (AI) when drug interactions or intolerance precludes the use of clarithromycin

-Addition of a third or fourth drug should be considered for patients with advanced immunosuppression (CD4 count <50 cells/mm3), high mycobacterial loads (>2 log CFU/mL of blood), or in the absence of effective ART (CIII).
+- Some experts would recommend addition of a third or fourth drug for people with HIV with high mycobacterial loads (i.e., >2 log CFU/mL of blood), or in the absence of effective ART (CIII).

-- Rifabutin 300 mg PO daily (CI) (dosage adjusted may be necessary based on drug-drug interactions), or
+- Rifabutin 300 mg PO daily (CI) (dose adjustment may be necessary based on drug-drug interactions), or

 Criteria for Discontinuing Chronic Maintenance Therapy (AII):